Close

 While the scrum I’m talking about is most frequently used by software development teams, its principles and lessons can be applied to all kinds of teamwork.
 This is one of the reasons scrum is so popular.
 Often thought of as an agile project management framework, scrum describes a set of meetings, tools, and roles that work in concert to help teams structure and manage their work.

 In this article, we’ll discuss how a traditional scrum framework is comprised with the help of the Scrum Guide and David West, CEO of Scrum.org.
 We’ll also include examples of how we see our customers stray from these fundamentals to fit their specific needs.
-For that, our own Megan Cook, Group Product Manager for Jira Software and former agile coach, will give tips and tricks in our Agile Coach video series:
+For that, our own Megan Cook, Head of Product for Jira and former agile coach, will give tips and tricks in our Agile Coach video series:

 Scrum articles